beeper/beepy/README.md

 7. `loadkeys bbq10kbd`

 *Make sure you double check the polarity of the battery connector before insert the battery!*

+- mic button is ctrl, alt is alt, and then sym for the character overlay

+- alt+speaker = tab

+- alt + h,j,k,l for up down left right but up/down doesn't seem to work in bash

 ## Other SBC